What is a business loan?

 We don’t use interest rates – we use factor rates.
 A factor rate tells you how much interest you’ll pay on your loan expressed as a decimal rather than a percentage, and they range from 1.1 to 1.5.

-To work out the total amount you’ll repay, multiple the amount you’re borrowing by the factor rate.
+To work out the total amount you’ll repay, multiply the amount you’re borrowing by the factor rate.
 For example, if you’re borrowing £50,000 and your factor rate is 1.3, the total amount you’ll pay back would be £65,000 (which is £50,000 multiplied by 1.3).

 The factor rate you’ll need to pay depends on how much you borrow, the length of time you want to borrow across and the financial health of your business.